mikendirangu/mikendirangu/README.md

 - Establish agile development workflows and sprint planning processes, improving team velocity by 30%
 - Provide technical documentation and training materials for clients, ensuring smooth handoffs and long-term maintainability

 ---

-Choose the version that best fits your actual experience, or mix elements from both!
-Feel free to adjust the metrics to reflect your real achievements.
----

 ## 🛠️ Technical Expertise